California-Data-Collaborative/ami-connect/docs/pipeline.md

 ## Example Workflow

 1. Download the repo to your development environment.
 Set it up using instructions in the main `README.md`.
-2. Define your sources, sinks, and output controller in `config.yaml` and `secrets.yaml`.
+2. Define your sources, sinks, and output controller via the CLI and `secrets.yaml`.
-3. Run the pipeline with our CLI, `cli.py`.
+3. Run the pipeline with our CLI: `python cli.py run`

 ---